 Another real way to make fast cash is by renting out parts of your property.
 If you have a spare room in your house, then why not put it to good use and rent it out?
 It will give you a good monthly income and a chance to meet new people.
 And if that’s not enough, another good reason to do this is that you can make up to £7,500 each year without paying tax, thanks to the government’s Rent a Room Scheme.

 Of course, having a stranger in your home isn’t for everybody, so why not rent out your parking space?
 With parking in such great demand in certain towns and cities, it might be far easier and cheaper for commuters to rent a drive or parking bay each month.
-Although this probably won’t make you quite as much as renting out a room, it’s certainly less invasive.
+Although this probably won’t make you as much as renting out a room, it’s less invasive.

 Deliver food locally